liswift/ImageLightView/README.md

 A simple image popup viewer with pan and zoom.
 Like WeChat timeline.
 Only working in iOS.
 <p>
 # Usage
-Just use ImagePopView.Image instead of Image.Use {uri:"xxx"} instead of {require("../images/7.jpg")} if it's a remote image.
+Just use ImagePopView.Image instead of Image.
+Use {uri:"xxx"} instead of {require("../images/7.jpg")} if it's a remote image.
 <p>